mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/mendix-cloud-overview.md

 ## 7 What Is the Uptime Guarantee for the Mendix Cloud?

-The Mendix Cloud guarantees 99.5% and 99.95% uptime of the cloud infrastructure.
+The Mendix Cloud guarantees 99.5% or 99.95% uptime of the cloud infrastructure depending on your SLA.
 The 99.95% guarantee only applies to the Mendix Enterprise Edition when the fallback add-on is purchased and the application has been scaled horizontally to two or more instances.

 ## 8 How Can My App Get Access to My On-Premises Services Without Using a VPN?